Policy 901: Use of Computers and Data Communications from the Appalachian State University Policy Manual:

-Abuse or misuse of computing services may violate of this policy or user responsibility, but it may also violate the criminal statutes.
+4.3.1 Abuse or misuse of computing services may violate this policy or user responsibility, but it may also violate the criminal statutes.
 Therefore, the University will take appropriate action in response to user abuse or misuse of computing services.
 Action may include, but not necessarily be limited to:

-- suspension or revocation of computing privileges.
+- Suspension or revocation of computing privileges.
 Access to all computing facilities and systems can, may, or will be denied;

-- reimbursement to the University for resources consumed;
+- Reimbursement to the University for resources consumed;

-- other legal action including action to recover damages;
+- Other legal action including action to recover damages;

-- referral to law enforcement authorities;
+- Referral to law enforcement authorities;

-- computer users (faculty, staff and/or students) will be referred to the appropriate office for disciplinary action.
+- Computer users (faculty, staff and/or students) will be referred to the appropriate office for disciplinary action.